python/cpython/Doc/library/stdtypes.rst

 other non-power-of-two number bases.
 Hexadecimal, octal, and binary conversions are unlimited.
 The limit can be configured.

-The :class:`int` type in CPython is an abitrary length number stored in binary form (commonly known as a "bignum").
+The :class:`int` type in CPython is an arbitrary length number stored in binary form (commonly known as a "bignum").
 There exists no algorithm that can convert a string to a binary integer or a binary integer to a string in linear time, *unless* the base is a power of 2.
 Even the best known algorithms for base 10